Yumingg/academic-homepage/content/authors/admin/_index.md

 - Visitors
 ---

-I am a third-year PhD student in School of Engineering at [National University of Singapore](http://nus.edu.sg), supervised by Professor [Andrew Lim](https://www.limandrew.org).
+I am a third-year PhD student in School of Engineering at [National University of Singapore](http://nus.edu.sg), supervised by Prof. [Andrew Lim](https://www.limandrew.org) and Prof. [Chee Yeow Meng](https://www.linkedin.com/in/yeow-meng-chee-137127/?originalSubdomain=sg).
 I received my B.E. degree from the School of Computer Science and Technology, [Xidian University](http://en.xidian.edu.cn) in 2018.
 While completing several innovative projects, I have also published several papers in recommended journals and conferences, such as TKDE, CVPR, ACM MM and NeurIPS.

 My research interests lie in graph neural networks, 3d point cloud and spatio-temporal data mining.
 If you are interested in my research, please feel free to contact me!